Go Beyond Book Club

 • Lyndon B. Johnson's verbal abuse towards Lady Bird Johnson seen by West

-These little bits of inside information told by the Chief Usher come through loud and clear and make this memoir a worthwhile read but overall Upstairs at the White House is a mild and tame account of the comings and goings of the First Ladies, the Presidents and their children but an excellent book club read nonetheless.
+These little bits of inside information told by the Chief Usher come through loud and clear and make this memoir a worthwhile read but overall Upstairs at the White House is a tame account of the comings and goings of the First Ladies, the Presidents and their children but an excellent book club read nonetheless.

 *Get your fun presidential facts with this newer release!